-- Stands are approximately 70 years old and were created after a forest fire. - Trees to be cut are generally smaller than 12 inches in diameter with an average of approximately 10 inches.
-Thinning would generally remove the smaller trees, leaving approximately 80 to 140 variably spaced trees per acre. - No roads would be constructed. - Ground based logging systems would be used. - The project is in the C1 Timber Emphasis land allocation.
-No Riparian Reserves would be thinned.

-Variability - Thinning will generally remove the smaller trees, but the objective is to introduce structural and biological diversity through variable spaced thinning.
-Diversity and variability will be introduced in several ways:

-- Leave tree spacing will vary from 80-130 trees per acre. - Leave trees will include minor species. - Small gaps would be created. - Leave trees will include some trees with the elements of wood decay. - Leave trees will include some live trees where their crowns touch certain key snags. - All non-hazardous snags will be retained. - All existing down logs will be retained and key concentrations of woody debris in the older decay classes would be protected.
+- Trees to be cut are generally smaller than 20 inches in diameter with an average of approximately 16 inches. - 500 feet of temporary road will be constructed (an extension of road 2609104 into unit 1).
+The temporary road will be obliterated. - Ground based logging systems will be used.
+Site-specific design criteria (5d) will minimize the expansion of Off Highway Vehicle (OHV) use into the thinning units. - Variability Thinning will generally remove the smaller trees, but the objective is to introduce structural and biological diversity through variable spaced thinning.
+Diversity and variability will be introduced in several ways: - o Leave tree spacing will vary from 80-140 trees per acre. - o Leave trees will include minor species. - o Small gaps and skips will be created. - o Leave trees will include some trees with the elements of wood decay. - o Leave trees will include some live trees where their crowns touch certain key snags. - o All non-hazardous snags will be retained. - o All existing down logs will be retained and key concentrations of woody debris in the older decay classes will be protected.